-How we handle email errors, whether they be in judgment or oversights once we discover they have been made, is what separates the professionals from the rest.
-For business email in particular, the biggest mistake made is simply not paying attention to what you are doing.
+Once we discover they have been made, how we handle email errors, whether in judgment or oversights, separates the professionals from the rest.
+In particular, the biggest mistake in business emails is not paying attention to your actions.

-When it comes to your business email communications, assuming an informal approach is a common misstep.
-You then neglect giving your email the attention required for the best results.
+Assuming an informal approach is a common misstep regarding your business email communications.
+You then neglect to give your email the attention required for the best results.

-I can understand that point of view with personal emails between family and friends.
+I understand that point of view with non-business personal emails.
 However, never underestimate the importance of formality in business email communications.

 Business is Not Informal

 Examples of an informal approach?
-A few examples off the top of my head…
+Here are a few examples off the top of my head…

 Informalities Lead to Misunderstandings

-Most of the time we do this because we are in a rush and do not pay attention to details.
-Just know that when you rush, you risk errors that can create unimpressed or even disgruntled business contacts.
+We do this mainly because we are in a rush and do not pay attention to details.
+Just know that when you rush, you risk errors that can create unimpressed or disgruntled business contacts.

-Part of using technology and email properly for business, a.k.a. commercial gain, is taking the time to think about how your actions can garner the best perception possible.
+Part of using technology and email properly for business, a.k.a. commercial gain, is thinking about how your actions can garner the best perception possible.
 And how those actions, or lack thereof, may impact the other side.

-These are just a few things than can impact your business relationships in a negative manner.
+These are just a few things that can impact your business relationships negatively.
 Don’t be like so many and point fingers or create excuses when you mess up.
-It is just that attitude that cause many to fail (at their job, in their business or even in their personal life).
+It is just that attitude that causes many to fail (at their job, business, or even personal life).

 Stand Tall and Accountable

-Instead, stand out from the crowd and show some humility by reflecting personal accountability for your actions.
-If you make a mistake, don’t compound the issue by offering up excuses as to why you weren’t paying attention.
-That’s a red flag that other issues in your business purview are probably also not being minded to.
+Instead, stand out from the crowd and show humility by reflecting on personal accountability for your actions.
+If you make a mistake, don’t compound the issue by offering excuses for not paying attention.
+That’s a red flag that other matters in your business purview are probably not being considered.

-Learning from the experience and offering a prompt apology is a true sign character.
-And character is one of the main reasons people will choose to do business with you.
+Learning from the experience and offering a prompt apology is a true sign of character.
+And guess what?
+Character is one of the main reasons people choose to do business with you.